Edirom/Edirom-Online/README.md

 ## License

-Edirom Online is released to the public under the terms of the [GNU GPL v.3] open source license.
+Edirom-Online is released to the public under the terms of the [GNU GPL v.3] open source license.

 [Musikwissenschaftliches Seminar Detmold/Paderborn]: https://www.muwi-detmold-paderborn.de/
 [TEI]: https://tei-c.org/